 Why do you list some technologies which are arguably “hobbyist” in orientation?

-Fundamentally, because our goal is to provide an objective and comprehensive guide to technology popularity across the whole of the technology landscape.
+Our goal is to provide an objective and comprehensive guide to technology popularity across the entire technology landscape.
 We believe that by not applying any arbitrary criteria to which technologies are listed (or not), we build our credibility.

 Does the quantity of questions about a language, framework, or tool, on Stack Overflow, reveal how popular it is?
 Or does it reveal how great a language is?